MegaWars III: MegaWars

 Bill Louden was in charge of games at CompuServe.
 In 1982 he purchased a version of DECWAR and turned it over to the programmers at Kesmai, who wrote many of CompuServe's games.
 While completing their doctorates, Flinn and Taylor started Kesmai, a reference to their first commercial product, Islands of Kesmai.
 They found that the copyright said nothing about commercial uses, and quickly produced a new version that removed any potentially lawsuit-friendly names from the Star Trek universe with more generic versions.

 The new version, MegaWars, went live on CompuServe in 1983 and ran continuously until 1998, although there were a few times where they closed it down during that period only to revive it after receiving complaints from the players.
 Numerous additions were made during its run, notably different classes of ships, and later versions looked little like the original DECWAR.

-During this period a port supporting an experimental color computer terminal being built by Motorola and Radio Shack was completed as MegaWars II, but this machine was sold only briefly under the name "VideoTex" before being withdrawn from the market, and MegaWars II was never completed.
+During this period a port supporting an experimental color computer terminal being built by Motorola and Radio Shack was completed as MegaWars II.
+This machine was sold only briefly, under the name "VideoTex", before being withdrawn from the market, and MegaWars II was never completed.
 The experimental terminal would later be used as the basis for the TRS-80 Color Computer.

-In 1985 Louden left CompuServe to form GEnie at General Electric.
-Kesmai re-scrubbed the system for use on GEnie, producing Stellar Warrior.
-Like MegaWars, Stellar Warrior ran for years, and was finally killed when GEnie was shut down in 1999.